kyleshevlin/kyleshevlin.github.io/app/assets/Kyle_Shevlin_Resume.md

 * Highly skilled in custom, maintainable, scalable, and responsive front end architecture
 * Excellent communicator and teacher

-**Also Skilled In**: Node, Webpack, Sass, Ember, Ruby on Rails, d3
+**Also Skilled In**: Node, Webpack, d3

 ### Other Accomplishments

-* Started and championed the #jobs-advice community on Reactiflux; Reactiflux MVP
+* Speaking at React Byteconf
+* Panel Host for Chain React 2018
+* Speaker at FluentConf 2018
+* Speaker at RevolutionConf 2018
 * Speaker at GDG DevFest Silicon Valley 2017
-* Scheduled to speak at FluentConf 2018
-* Teaches JavaScript, React, and Redux to people via Twitch stream
-* Recently added as an Egghead.io instructor, working on first course
+* Egghead.io instructor
+* Host of the Second Career Devs podcast

 ### Education